Darkhandrob/Source-AGR-Import-Export-FBX/custom/readme.txt

 then you can use the "File"->"Export"->"AGR Export FBX", which will only delete physics and export every model with its childrens.

+Important Notice:
+If you get the error:"TypeError: Converting py args to operator properties: : keyword "interKey" unrecognized", you need to update your Blender Source Tools

 Changelog: